garfix/nligems/doc/internals.md

 The goals of NLI follow from this definition:

 > An NLI allows a user to interact with a knowledge source through natural language.
-The system must understand the intent of the user's input, process it and respond in a helpful manner.
+The system must understand the intent of the user's input, use common sense to process it and respond in a helpful manner.

 I will now explore these goals.